microchip-pic-avr-solutions/sip-mc-development-board-an1299-dspic33cdv64mc106/README.md

 ## 1. INTRODUCTION
-This document describes the setup requirements for driving a Permanent Magnet Synchronous Motor (PMSM) using Sensorless Field Oriented Control (FOC) and PLL Estimator Algorithms on the hardware platform dsPIC33CDVL64MC106 Motor Control Development Board.
+This document describes the setup requirements for driving a Permanent Magnet Synchronous Motor (PMSM) using Sensorless Field Oriented Control (FOC) and PLL Estimator algorithms on the hardware platform dsPIC33CDVL64MC106 Motor Control Development Board.

 For details about PLL estimator, refer to Microchip application note [AN1292](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ApplicationNotes/ApplicationNotes/01292A.pdf) “Sensorless Field Oriented Control (FOC) for a Permanent Magnet Synchronous Motor (PMSM) Using a PLL Estimator and Field Weakening (FW)”